IgniteUI/indigo-design-docfx/en/prototyping/usability-study-results-overview.md

 ---
-title: Reviewing Usability Study Results
+title: Review User-Testing Results
-_description: Understand usability test results, including the study overview report, the task report, and the session recording viewer
+_description: Review usability test results, including the study overview report, the task report, and the session recording viewer
 _keywords: UX Design, Prototyping, Usability test, User testing
 ---

-## Understanding usability test results
+## Review User-testing Results

-Once you [set up your usability study][topic-1] and there are some participants, the usability test dashboard summarizes the results for analysis.
+Once you [set up your user-test][topic-1] and there are some participants, the usability test dashboard summarizes the results for analysis.

 <img class="responsive-img" src="../images/understanding_the_usability_test_report_1.png"/>